-It was Mere and Ria who helped deliver (Tommy) Rangiwahia Mutu Ellison, the first Plunket baby, in 1906 – and later helped Dr King care for him when breastfeeding issues were causing him to lose weight and become unwell.
+Mere and Ria helped deliver Thomas Rangiwahia Mutu Ellison (Tommy), the first Plunket baby, in 1906 – and took baby Tommy to Dr King when breastfeeding issues were causing the baby to lose weight and become unwell.

 Wāhine toa – Women of strength

-Mere and Ria were the first in a long line of wāhine toa who have paved the way for Plunket, a service that is unlike anything else in the world.
+Mere and Ria, along with Lady Victoria Plunket, were the first in a long line of wāhine toa who have paved the way for Plunket, a service that is unlike anything else in the world.

-Whānau Āwhina/Plunket and Te Rūnanga o Ngāi Tahu have recently partnered to offer the Mere Harper and Ria Tikini Memorial Scholarship annually to a full-time nursing student of Ngāi Tahu descent.
+Whānau Āwhina Plunket and Te Rūnanga o Ngāi Tahu have partnered to offer the Mere Harper and Ria Tikini Memorial Scholarship annually to a full-time nursing student of Ngāi Tahu descent.

 We know we need to be better at working with iwi providers and with whānau Māori to ensure all our services meet their needs and that whānau across Aotearoa feel heard, valued and respected – and we are committed to that journey.

-Mere and Ria who help deliver the first Plunket baby, Thomas (Tommy) Rangiwahia Mutu Ellison, and later helped Dr King care for him when breastfeeding issues caused Tommy to lose weight and become unwell.
+Mere and Ria help deliver the first Plunket baby, Thomas (Tommy) Rangiwahia Mutu Ellison, and later help Dr King care for him when breastfeeding issues cause Tommy to lose weight and become unwell.

 The Karitane Home for Babies opens in Dunedin.
 The first of its kind, the hospital took in babies and children under two years who were not treated under the general hospital system.